Welcome to Grounding Touch Doula Services!

 A doula is a trained professional who offers continuous emotional, physical, and informational care before, during, and after major life transitions—most often around pregnancy, birth, and postpartum.

-Unlike a clinical provider, a doula’s role is grounded in presence, advocacy, and holistic support.
+When it comes to navigating the birth journey, each care provider brings their own expertise.
+A doulas role is to provide continuity of care throughout the families journey, focusing on presence, education, advocacy, and holistic support.
 We listen without judgment, provide evidence-based information, help navigate options, and offer hands-on comfort and grounding in moments of intensity or uncertainty.
 Most importantly, we center you—your needs, your choices, and your experience.

 Doulas do not replace partners, family members, or medical professionals; we collaborate with them, helping to create a more connected, supported, and empowered environment for your journey.